Hist 3381H/4381H The National Security State (2024)

 History 3381H / 4381H examines the North American national-security state from the Cold War to the present.
 Special emphasis will be placed on the role of domestic and foreign intelligence-gathering (and intelligence-sharing) in the formulation of Canadian and American public policy, including foreign, defence, trade and immigration policies; the relationship of democracy and secrecy (state-sponsored espionage, surveillance, covert action, torture) and the role of government oversight; the relationship of “culture” to the national-security state, including propaganda, mass media, education, academic and medical research, religion, trade unionism, gay rights, dissidence and other subversive practices; and the relationship of the national-security state to national and international law, including civil liberties and human rights.

-This course is scheduled to run in the Fall 2025 term.
+This course is not scheduled to run in 2025-26.